made-in-mim/writeups/sharif-8/forensics/Stolen_Flag-200/README.md

 ```

 This gave me a few hundreds of urls, with `https://gist.github.com/clipboardstolenthings` boldly standing out.
-The link is now dead, but it contained a few gists, including one with the flag: `SharifCTF{522bab2661c00e672cf1af399d6055cd}`
+The link is now dead, but it used to contain a few gists, including one with the flag: `SharifCTF{522bab2661c00e672cf1af399d6055cd}`

 In hindsight, possibly simple `strings Mini.vmdk | egrep 'https?://'` would work as well.